HNLMS Orion (1912)

 HNLMS Orion was a steamship of the Dienst der bebakening en kustverlichting.
-The ship was build in the Dutch East Indies and served as inspection vessel (Dutch: inspectievaartuig).
-Later the ship was rebuild and transferred to the Government Navy, which used it as a hydrographic survey vessel.
+The ship was built in the Dutch East Indies and served as an inspection vessel (Dutch: inspectievaartuig).
+Later the ship was rebuilt and transferred to the Government Navy, which used it as a hydrographic survey vessel.

 Design and construction

 Orion was ordered in 1911 at the Marine Etablissement te Soerabaja in the Dutch East Indies.
 The ship was launched on 9 March 1912 and commissioned into the Dienst der bebakening en kustverlichting on 1 August 1912.
 The Dutch engineer R.G.
 Leegstra was responsible for the design of Orion.
 The cost of building Orion was estimated at 271.700 Dutch guilders.

 Orion was frequently repaired throughout its career because of various defects.

 Service history

 In 1916 Orion was used to experiment with a different type of coal by testing if it could be used to power steam boilers.